 23. Desert Trees for Shade

-Planting desert-adapted trees like mesquite or palo verde offers much-needed shade and vertical interest.
+Planting desert-adapted trees like mesquite or palo verde offers much-needed shade, echoing the rich elegance of emerald green tones.
 These trees are drought-tolerant and provide a canopy that cools the surrounding area.
 Their unique forms and seasonal blooms add beauty and functionality to your garden.

 24. Reclaimed Wood for Eco-Friendly Design